JesonShawn/jesonshawn.github.io/README.md

 I enjoy being outdoors and love to play football.
 I love exploring new things and cultures.
 When I am inside, I sing in my free time.

-“All you need in this life is ignorance and confidence, and then success is sure.”
+“All you need in this life is ignorance and confidence, and then success is sure.”<BR>
 – Mark Twain